avitaldrucker/Tetris/README.md

 #Functionality and MVP#

-Write a one-sentence summary of the project and a list of the features that are absolutely necessary.
-Order these by importance and use the list to guide your development.

 In this game, users will be able to:
 - [ ] Start, pause, and quit the game
 - [ ] Rotate, speed up the descent of Tetrimonos, and allow the Tetriminos to drop immediately